zouhair/NHLGames/README.md

 ## //_Settings_
 ### ///_Show Scores_
 NHLGames gives you some options to change how a game panel will appear.
-*Final Scores* : If on, it shows final score of all past games.
+*Final Scores* : If on, it shows final score of all past games between the teams logo.
-*Live Scores* : If on, it shows live score of all current games.
+*Live Scores* : If on, it shows live score of all games in progress between the teams logo.
-*Series Record* : If on, it shows serie records of all upcoming playoffs games.
+*Series Record* : If on, it shows serie records under the game status, like: Game 4 Tied 2-2
+*Teams city abbreviation*: If on, it shows team city abbreviation under the team logo, like: MTL

 ### ///_Language_
 NHLGames supports two languages: English and French.